swinslow/plugfest2-sboms/zephyr-west-spdx/charge-controller-firmware/Readme.md

 See the Zephyr docs linked above for details about the multiple SPDX SBOMs that are created as part of the above process.

-The second version ("output with header includes") also analyzes which C header files are included during the build process.
+The second version ("analyzing the header include files") also analyzes which C header files are included during the build process.
 Some of these headers originate from the [Zephyr SDK](https://github.com/zephyrproject-rtos/sdk-ng) and therefore this one includes a fourth SBOM for those included files.